In August 2018 (last year), I turned 29. Thank you I’ve reached life this far.

 Sure, we get tempted at times.
 I am not perfect.
 I indulge and waste time sometimes (maybe most of the time).

 That’s why self-awareness is important.
-When we’re aware with what is good and bad for us, we are more driven to stay away from the bad stuff and embrace the good stuff.
+When we are aware of what is good and bad for us, we are more driven to stay away from the bad stuff and embrace the good stuff.

 It’s best to develop good habits and surround ourselves with like-minded individuals.